-An adventure travel guide is expected to be an expert in the subject matter presented on outings or tours including, but not limited to, natural history, current events, and cultural heritage.
+An Adventure Travel guide is expected to be an expert in subject matter presented on outings or tours including, but not limited to, natural and cultural history and current events in the location where the adventure activity is carried out.
 Knowing facts and statistics is not enough; the ability to communicate effectively must also be present.
-Guides must look to develop both knowledge and skills in communicating to cover a potentially wide variety of contexts for both the culture and place, as well as the interests of the audience.
-Content delivery techniques are applied in both formal educational settings as well as in informal communications, such as during meals and casual conversation.
+Guides must possess both knowledge and skill in communicating to cover a potentially wide variety of contexts for both the culture and place, as well as the interests of the audience.
+Content delivery techniques are applied in both formal educational settings as well as in informal communications such as during meals and casual conversation.